stepanataccolade/docsv2/sources/pipelines/resources.md

 ones.

 <br>
-# How do I add Resources?
+# Adding Resources
-Resources are stored in a resource file `shippable.resource.yml` present in a git repository.
+Resources are stored in a resource file `shippable.resources.yml` present in a git repository.
 Any repo can contain this file but only one of it can be used.
 If more than 1 resource file is present, the first one is used.
 This is done in order to reduce conflict due to the same resource being defined in multiple places.